 These types of scams are commonplace.
 Homoglyph scams take advantage of the ability to use non-ASCII characters in domain names.
 Similar scams use a technique called typosquatting – where domains closely matching real brand names are registered: Incorrect spellings for instance, such as “Addidas” instead of Adidas, or with an i replaced with a 1 or an L.

 In this case, the attackers appear to be earning a commission for getting users to sign up, although disclosing debit and credit card details could easily see the information used to run up huge bills or drain bank accounts.

 There are various warning signs indicating this is an Adidas phishing scam.
 Close scrutiny of the domain will reveal it is incorrect.
 The need to share the message to contacts is atypical, being notified of a charge after being told the shoes are free, the failure to ask the user to choose a pair of shoes or even select their size, and an odd domain name is used to process payment.
 However, even with these tell-tale signs that the offer is not genuine, this adidas phishing scam is likely to fool many people.

 Be warned.
-If you receive any unsolicited WhatsApp message offering you free goods, assume it is a scam.
+If you receive any unsolicited WhatsApp message offering you free goods, best to assume it is a phishing scam.

 To find out more about some of the key protections you can put in place to improve your resilience against email scams and phishing attacks, contact the SpamTitan team today.